 If the family gets tired of skiing/riding on the resorts 121 trails, take a break and enjoy one of Okemo’s other fun attractions.
 Snow tubing, ice skating, a mountain coaster, and a GIANT mound of snow called the anthill will keep kids busy for hours.

 Step back in time to the Old West with a visit to Breckenridge, CO.
 Families will love the mix of beginner and expert trails, plus ice-skating, an Alpine slide, and a mountain-top children’s museum.
 Breckenridge is 9,600 feet above sea level, and some flat-landers may have trouble with the change in altitude.
+Throughout the season, you’ll find special events, including the International Snow Sculpture Championships in January.

 We can’t stop winter, but we can find ways to enjoy it.
 Contact me here to plan your own winter escape.